Treyson-Grange/JukeTUI/README.md

     - Total pages = total playlists or albums / pageSize.
     - (change library to have header, say "\_\_\_'s Albums/Playlists | Page 2/6")
     - Store the next call, so there is no wait.

+- [x] Device rememberance system

+  - Currently when I pause playback on JukeTUI, and playback is streaming from my phone, it enters the "no playback" state.
+  - If we can remember our device ID, and store it, on un pause, we can call the play function with our stored device
+  - Need to check if we are playbacking on a different device, so that when we replay, we aren't playing it on the laptop when we last played on phone.

+- [x] Visual Queue
+  - I want to split the jukebox horizontally, and show whats playing (album / playlist) and what track it next
+  - This means we will have to shrink the album cover a bit, or just get rid of some white space when necessary.
+  - Title of whats playing followed by 3 lines of queue items.
+Any more than that isn't super necesssary
+  - Would update on playback update, and on skip, and on add to queue.